Moonbow-UK/bigquery-data-analyst/README.md

 Daily run logs land under `var/logs/` with filenames prefixed by the UTC date (for example `2025-11-04-app.log`).
 Cached summary reuse and BigQuery refreshes are annotated there, making it easy to confirm when the app serves previously generated reports.

+CSV and JSON exports now live under `var/exports/` (`var/exports/csv` and `var/exports/json`).
+Legacy files in the project root are moved automatically the first time they are referenced.

 ### AI Advisor bootstrap (Pinecone + OpenAI)

 Add the following environment variables (via `.env` or your shell) before running the manual ingestion command or enabling the chat assistant: